-Ι, , realizing that I have failed to meet the standards of Μι , realizing that I have failed to meet the standards of affles College for promotion to a higher Form, do hereby request that special consideration be given to allo ow me to repeat Form If I am allowed to return to Muffles College to continue my education, I promise to observe the following: 1.
-I promise that I will spend at least two hours each school day and each weekend in home study and in doing my homework.
-2. I promise that I will co-operate with teachers and administration in all things pertaining to the school.
-3. I promise that, insofar as I can, I will live up to the ideals of Muffles College and try to influence my fellow students to do the same.
-4. I accept the conditions that I may be ineligible to take part in any kind of inter-high school competition during the repeat year.
-5. If my grade point average (GPA) is below a 2.0 at the end of the repeat year, I will withdraw from school.
-6. I accept the conditions that I may be ineligible for class office of any kind during the repeat year, and that, if my conduct marks amount to 25 during the year, I will withdraw from school.
-7. I accept the conditions that attendance at school parties or representation of the school in academic, sporting or cultural functions during the repeat year shall be at the discretion of the school's administration.
-8. I accept the conditions to have no more than 5% absence, except in cases of illness, which must be medically certified.
-9. I accept the condition that, if three of the teachers or administrators report that I am not living up to these promises, I will withdraw from school.
-Signed Parent or Guardian Principal Date
+I, , realizing that I have failed to meet the standards of Muffles College for promotion to a higher Form, do hereby request that special consideration be given to allow me to repeat Form .

+If I am allowed to return to Muffles College to continue my education, I promise to observe the following:

+- 1. I promise that I will spend at least two hours each school day and each weekend in home study and in doing my homework. - 2.
+I promise that I will cooperate with teachers and administration in all things pertaining to the school. - 3.
+I promise that, insofar as I can, I will live up to the ideals of Muffles College and try to influence my fellow students to do the same. - 4.
+I accept the conditions that I may be ineligible to take part in any kind of inter-high school competition during the repeat year. - 5.
+If my grade point average (GPA) is below a 2.0 at the end of the repeat year, I will withdraw from school. - 6.
+I accept the conditions that I may be ineligible for class office of any kind during the repeat year, and that, if my conduct marks amount to 25 during the year, I will withdraw from school. - 7.
+I accept the conditions that attendance at school parties or representation of the school in academic, sporting or cultural functions during the repeat year shall be at the discretion of the school's administration. - 8.
+I accept the conditions to have no more than 5% absence, except in cases of illness, which must be medically certified. - 9.
+I accept the condition that, if three of the teachers or administrators report that I am not living up to these promises, I will withdraw from school.

+Signed

+Parent or Guardian

+Principal

+Date